 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-No matter where you wind up, there’s a room with a view waiting for you.
-We’ve rounded up the nine best hotels in Hong Kong with a view—including the world’s highest hotel, complete with an infinity pool 118 floors up, and even a budget hotel pick that will serve up that water fix at more than half the price of other options on this list.
-Read on to see the best places to take in the Hong Kong harbor panorama—from bed.
+Here, we’ve rounded up the nine best options with a view—including the world’s highest hotel, complete with an infinity pool 118 floors up, and even a budget pick that serves up similar vistas at less than half the price of other options on this list.
+Read on to see the best hotels to take in the Hong Kong cityscape.

 Best Overall: Ritz-Carlton

 This Ritz-Carlton property really takes things up a notch—literally.
 Starting on the 102nd floor of the International Commerce Center skyscraper, this Hong Kong hotel is the highest in the world.
 The rooms, which feature views of Victoria Harbor and Hong Kong Island, have floor-to-ceiling windows as well as telescopes to see your surroundings even better.
 Plus, pop up to the hotel's indoor pool on the 116th floor, which has an infinity edge for extra drama, or the outdoor hot tub on the same floor.
 Two floors up is the hotel's rooftop bar, Ozone, which serves craft cocktails and hosts live music and DJs.
 Also note that the Ritz-Carlton's other dining options are excellent, too, with two Michelin-starred restaurants plus a decadent afternoon tea service at Café 103.

 Best Budget: The Harbourview Hong Kong